 - promoting the use of risk management techniques within Australian Government departments and agencies

-- promoting best practice in fraud control, including the development of fraud standards
+- promoting best practice in fraud control, including the development of fraud standards and guidelines

 - providing advice on fraud control to the Australian Government.

 This department has no investigatory role and does not investigate fraud, except for certain instances of fraud against the department.